|Riding Style||All Mountain|

 Edge Hold: There is a pretty strong grip even though there isn’t much going on in terms of some sort of disruption like the Quick Rip tech which is really holds.
 Instead it’s not as grippy but it does a pretty good job in hard snow.

 Turn Initiation: If you know how to turn it’s really fast and snaps edge to edge well.
 Very easy to get it quickly from one edge to the other in tighter spots.

 Skidded Turns: Not for those who skid their turns and there is consequence here.
 It’s best for advanced to expert riders.

 Carving: Soo much fun to carve and I wanted to carve every turn just like I use to with the old Anthem models.
 There is lot’s of fun poppy, spring out of each turn that helps set you up for the next one.

 Uneven Terrain: The Rome Blur was pretty fun in bumpy snow and we did take this down some soft spring bumps.
-It was our favorite of the directional line of rome when it came to weaving in and out of bumps and it seems like it can be an all day ride.
-It’s not the easiest on a Saturday afternoon but it does really well for it’s flex.
+It was our favorite of the directional line of Rome when it came to weaving in and out of bumps and it seems like it can be an all-day ride.
+It’s not the easiest on a Saturday afternoon but it does really well for its flex.

 Powder: Even with the longer nose and set back it’s not a board we would pick for a powder day.
 We’d much rather be on the Powder Division or something with a lot more rocker in the nose for directional float and this is where we feel the Rome Blur is most incomplete.
-It absolutely shines on groomers but in powder its the kind of ride that reminds you why so many boards have early rise in the nose these days.
-If you already have a dedicated powder board than this will fit nice in the quiver for the directional rider.
+It absolutely shines on groomers but in powder its the kind of ride that reminds you why so many boards have an early rise in the nose these days.
+If you already have a dedicated powder board than this will fit nicely in the quiver for the directional rider.
 If you don’t then you should think about getting one.